Subb

-Subb was a Canadian ska punk band formed in November 1992 in Saint-Jean-sur-Richelieu, Quebec.
-Since their beginning in the early 1990s, the band released four full-length albums, one EP and one split CD on the labels Stomp Records and Underworld Records.
+Subb was a Canadian ska punk band formed in November 1992 in Saint-Jean-sur-Richelieu, a suburb outside of Montreal, Quebec.
+Beginning in the early 1990s, the band released four full-length albums, one EP and one split CD on the labels Stomp Records and Underworld Records.
 Though they experienced several lineup changes over the years, founding members Mart Charron and Stef Gauthier remained in the group.
 The band's musical style initially blended elements of punk rock, ska, and hardcore into a genre popularly known as ska punk or "ska-core," which characterized their first two albums.
-In 2002 they shifted gears, moving away from this sound and producing an album with a heavy pop punk influence.
-After a brief hiatus in 2003, the band moved back towards their ska, punk and hardcore elements.
+In 2002, they moved away from this sound and produced an album with a heavy pop punk influence.
+After a brief hiatus in 2003, the band returned to ska, punk and hardcore elements.

 Band history

-1992-1995: The early years
+1992–1995: The early years

 Subb formed in 1992 in Saint-Jean-sur-Richelieu, Quebec under the name Society Under Babbling Boobs (S.U.B.B.).
 The band's original lineup consisted of Mart Charron on vocals & guitar, Fred Gagné on lead guitar, Stef Gauthier on bass, and Chris Roy on drums.
 This lineup lasted two years until Fred and Chris left the group in 1994.
 Jeepy Paiement joined the band in December 1994 as the new drummer.
 The trio spent the next 3 months writing songs before recording their first demo tape during the summer.
 That's when the band decided to drop the acronyme and just called themselves Subb.

-1996-1999: Underworld Records years
+1996–1999: Underworld Records years

 In 1995, Subb met singer Jeff Quesnel and he would be a turning point in the band's future sound.
 Later that year, Jonh Génier replaced Jeepy on drums, but he was himself soon replaced by Nick Poissant and Subb signed to Underworld Records, a Montreal-based record label.
 1996 saw the arrival of a second guitarist, Math Goyette and the release of their first CD, Two ban' an' a split, a split album with friends Thirdfall.
 Nick left the band in September 1997 and was replaced by JF Lague.
-In December, their first full-length release "The Highstep to Hell" came and received critical acclaim from fans and critics alike.
+In December, their first full-length release "The Highstep to Hell" came out.
 The song "Mister Gun" was soon to become a fan favorite, and the band supported their release by touring across Canada.
-In November 1998 the band released a 100% auto-produced EP entitled Like Kids in a Field and kept on touring to support their DIY release during the next year.
+In November 1998, the band released EP entitled Like Kids in a Field.